• Home

 How do you organise your photos?

 I organise my photos by date and location (what I did that day) and then back up my photos to my physical hard drive.
-This makes it easier to access my find my photos.
-After I’ve edited my photos on Adobe Lightroom I also transfer these to my hard drive for safekeeping.
+This makes it easier to access my photos when I’m editing them in my software.
+After I’ve edited my photos in Adobe Lightroom, I also transfer them to my hard drive for safekeeping.

 What resources do you use to save your photos?
 How do you send your images to clients?